-To convert non-partitioned to partitioned tables using deployment applications some manual intervention may be required to update the target databases to match the new metadata.
+To convert non-partitioned to partitioned tables using deployment applications, may require some manual intervention to update the target databases to match the new metadata.

 5. A dialog will pop-up as follows, asking for confirmation that the table is to be converted to a partitioned fact table.